palmerwjr93/AnalyzeHct-Mch/README.md

 ## AnalyzeHct-Mch
+This coode the code is provided in a standard and easily readable format and is capable of performing ANOVA, sinlge linear regression, producing a box-and-whisker plot along with a scatter plot with regression line.
+Code also identifies subject IDs with abnormal lab values according to listed reference and places this evaluation into a new column in the data frame.

+Chernecky CC, Berger BJ.
+Blood indices – blood.
+In: Chernecky CC, Berger BJ, eds.
+Laboratory Tests and Diagnostic Procedures.
+6th ed.
+Philadelphia, PA: Elsevier; 2013:217-219.

 ![doi](../master/Images/zenodo.3373938.svg?sanitize=true)
 ### Single and multiple regressions, and scatterplots for clinical bloodwork and gene expression data.
 ([AnalyzeBloodwork.R](../master/AnalyzeBloodwork.R)) will allow you to load a comma-delimited .csv with various datapoints, perform single and multiple regressions of Body Mass Index (BMI) vs. variables from the Complete Blood Count with Differential (CBC-D) results, and produce 2-D and 3-D scatterplots for the results.